 After a class has been pinned and the Judge's card turned in, any non-placing horses shall be excused from the ring.
 Non-winners of ribbons in any class should remain in the ring until excused.
 The placement of the class shall be called starting with honorable mention, seventh (7th) place, and proceeding sixth (6th) place through first (1st) place.
+For Championship classes, placements are called starting with honorable mention (5th), then fourth (4th) place through first (1st) place.
 The first (1st) place horse shall have the option of making a victory ride once around the ring.
 The first (1st) and second (2nd) places shall have the option of going down the sounding board.